yassine-laguel/spqr/docs/index.rst

 SPQR
 =============

-SPQR is a python toolbox for optimization of superquantile-based risk measures.
-It is aimed at providing a robust solution to problems with models exposed to uncertainty.
-For theoretical matters, see the attached paper "First Order Algorithms for Minimization of superquantile-based Risk Measures".
+SPQR is a python toolbox for optimization of superquantile-based risk measures.For more details, we refer to the companion paper “First Order Algorithms for Minimization of superquantile-based Risk Measures”.

 Overview
 --------

-For any dataset of features and labels :math:`(X,y)`,this toolbox is aimed at minimizing functions of the form :
+For a couple of features and labels :math:`(X,y)`,this toolbox is aimed at minimizing functions of the form :

 .. math::

   \phi(w) = \text{CVAR}_{p} \circ L_{X,y}(w),

-where :math:`\text{CVAR}` denotes the superquantile, also called conditional value at risk, average value at risk or expected shortfall and loss function :math:`L` is assumed to be provided by the user together with the dataset :math:`(X,y)`.
+where :math:`\text{CVAR}` denotes the superquantile, also called "conditional value at risk", "average value at risk" or "expected shortfall" and loss function :math:`L` is assumed to be provided by the user together with the dataset :math:`(X,y)`.

-A first order oracle is built thanks to it.
-Nature of the oracle depend on the regularity of function :math:`L`, as well as the algorithms proposed to run the optimization.
+We build oracles for the nonsmooth function phi and for a smoothed counterpart :math:`phi_mu`.
+Various first-order algorithms are proposed to minimise these 2 functions.
 Among these first order algorithms, one can find the Dual Averaging Method, Nesterov Accelerated Method or BFGS.
 For instance, quantile regression and superquantile regression can be performed with this toolbox :

 .. image:: img/quantile_superquantile_reg-1.png
    :scale: 50 %